pikatchu/closedsource/book/0035-the_escape.md

-Jasmina’s breath was shallow as she sprinted through the darkness, her legs aching, her mind racing.
+Jasmina's breath was shallow as she sprinted through the darkness, her legs aching, her mind racing.
 The air smelled of dust and smoke.

 Then—a noise.